 - Check the engine oil level with the power unit sitting on a level surface and with the engine shut off and the oil cold. - Keep the oil level between the FULL and ADD marks. - Do not add oil with the engine running. - 1.
 Park the tractor on a level surface. - 2.
 Engage the parking brake and shut off the engine. - 3.
 Remove the key from the ignition switch and allow the engine and oil to cool. - 4.
-Fold the operators seat forward. - 5.
-Open the engine access panel (A).

-6. Remove the oil dipstick (B) from the engine and wipe with a clean cloth.
+Open the engine access door. - 5.
+Remove the oil dipstick (A) from the engine and wipe with a clean cloth.

-- 7. Insert the dipstick back into the engine and remove again. - 8.
+- 6. Insert the dipstick back into the engine and remove again. - 7.
 Check the oil level.
-The level should be between the Full (C) and Add (D) marks on the dipstick.
+The level should be between the Full (B) and Add (C) marks on the dipstick.